Skip to main content

 Rating: 4.1/5

-Kantata is a comprehensive project management software designed for consultants, professional services, and agencies to manage projects, financial data, team collaboration, and business intelligence in one place.
+Kantata is a comprehensive resource and project management platform built for consultants, agencies, and professional services teams.
+It centralizes project delivery, financial data, team collaboration, and reporting.

 Why I Picked Kantata: